defiant-light/codeTutor/docs/Language_Exchange_Product_Functionality.md

 * Native Language - French
 * Foreign Language - Chinese

-In this scenario, Jing and Joe will be matched and connected while Jacque would not be matched with either Jing or Joe.
+In this scenario, Jing (speaks Chinese, wants to learn English) and Joe (speaks English, wants to learn Chinese) will be connected.
+Jacque would not be connected with either Jing or Joe.

 ## User Interaction